openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 .. note::

-   Hardware acceleration for ``i8``/``u8`` precision may be unavailable on some platforms.
+   The newer generation Intel Iris Xe and Xe MAX GPUs provide accelerated performance for i8/u8 models.
+Hardware acceleration for i8/u8 precision may be unavailable on older generation platforms.
 In such cases, a model is executed in the floating-point precision taken from IR.
    Hardware support of ``u8``/``i8`` acceleration can be queried via the `ov::device::capabilities` property.

 :doc:`Hello Query Device C++ Sample<openvino_inference_engine_samples_hello_query_device_README>` can be used to print out the supported data types for all detected devices.